briandle00/MalmoRunner/docs/final.md

   add bedrock to field at x[i], z[i], and y=surface level
 ```

+Because Malmo generates these added blocks after it creates a maze using a MazeDecorator, we also decided to always create a second diamond block on the field.
+This causes there to occasionally be two end blocks, but we decided this is better than occasionally having no end block at all for the agent.
+If there is no end block at all, it would be a bit discouraged from exploring if it doesn't immediately see a diamond block.

 The final step was to move to a continous action space in order to enable the agent to eat the food that it is picking up.
 Eating food does not work with discrete actions in Malmo.

 ### Proposed Approach